McNair Scholars

 • U.S. citizenship or permanent U.S. resident

-• First-generation college student (neither parent has earned a bachelor’s degree) who meets federal low-income guidelines or member of traditionally under-represented ethnic population (includes most U.S. ethnic minorities)
+• First-generation college student (neither parent has earned a bachelor’s degree) who meets federal low-income guidelines or member of a traditionally under-represented ethnic population (includes most U.S. ethnic minorities)

 • This is a selective admission program.
 To verify eligibility, applicants must complete the preliminary application to move forward with the interview process and formal application.

-All of the following services are provided through federal funding and are free for active TRIO/McNair Scholars.
+The following services are provided through federal funding and are free for active TRIO/McNair Scholars.
 The services are designed to provide students with effective preparation for doctoral study:

 • Academic counseling